honeycombio/happy-o11ydays/README.md

 # Use this program to draw other pictures

+After you've run this program and seen our picture, you can make your own.

 This code generates the heatmap image from a PNG image.
 You can translate a PNG of your choice into a heatmap!

 ## Shrink your PNG to the right size